DanRoscigno/beats-k8s-send-anywhere/README-Self-Managed.md

+# Create an Elasticsearch cluster and install Kibana

+You can use the [Elastic Helm Charts](https://github.com/elastic/helm-charts), or a [local deployment](https://www.elastic.co/guide/en/elastic-stack/current/installing-elastic-stack.html).

 # Set the credentials
 There are four files to edit to create a k8s secret when you are connectign to self managed Elasticsearch and Kibana (self managed is effectively anything other than the managed Elasticsearch Service in Elastic Cloud).
 The files are: